Arunc1226/customer-churn-ltv-analytics-platform/README.md

-# 📊 Customer Churn & LTV Analytics Toolkit
+# 📊 Customer Churn & LTV Analytics Platform

 An end-to-end solution for data analysts and data scientists to analyze customer churn and lifetime value using SQL-based feature engineering, Python integration, and an interactive Streamlit dashboard.